ashysheya/neural-stat/README.md

 # Towards a neural statistician

 This repo contains PyTorch implementation of the generative model proposed in [Towards a neural statistician (Edwards and Storkey, ICLR 2017)](https://arxiv.org/pdf/1606.02185.pdf).
 The implementation contains our replication of all experiments provided in the paper.
-It also has an extension that allows for generating datasets conditioned on specific labels.
+It also has an extension that allows for generating datasets conditioned on some labels.

 ## Synthetic data experiment